• Find a bachelor's degree

 In some cases, engineering management jobs will hire someone and give them a chance to earn the needed certification during their training period.
 Different industries may have wildly different requirements for people with engineering management degrees.

 For example, the engineering project manager career path can look a lot different for someone who is entering the field of scientific research and development than it does for someone entering the oil and gas field.
-Still, every industry needs engineers of one type or another, so the engineering management career outlook only includes growth.
+Still, every industry needs engineers of one type or another, so the engineering management career outlook only includes growth, according to the Bureau of Labor Statistics.

 The more experience someone with a management engineering degree can accrue, the more desirable they will look to employers who need engineering managers and project managers for engineering projects.
 For this reason, engineering management majors should always seek to learn more, gain more certifications, and make themselves invaluable to whatever industry they choose to apply their knowledge and skills in.